eXXPiI/CryoEM-Development/README.md

 This script is intended to be used in a CLI.
 Navigate to the directory containing this file and open a terminal there.
 Then type "python ParticleSummaryGenerator.py <Global/Path/To/Data/File> [Integer]."
+Here, that data path must end in the file

 ## Code To Be Developed In Future
 Some processes are worth developing into automated scripts but others sometimes are not.